TylerKnvpp/guided-module-one-project-assessment-nyc-web-071519/README.md

 2. View Information on Upcoming Dates
 3. View Information on Past Dates

-To get started, fork this repository, copy the link and head over to your terminal and enter the following commands.
+To get started, fork this repository, copy the clone/download link and head over to your terminal and enter the following commands.

 ```
 git clone [forked-repository-url]
 cd [forked-repository-url]`
+bundle install
 ruby run.rb
 ```